Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - affectation: behavior/speech that's not sincere.
 - indubitable: that cannot be doubted.
 - cleavage: the narrow space between a person's breasts that is seen when they wear a piece of clothing that doesn't cover the top of them.
 (Definition 2: a division/disagreement.)
+- salient: The salient facts about something or qualities of something are the most important things about them.
+- laity: all the people who're involved with a Church but who're not priests.
+- heterodox: (of beliefs, ideas, or activities) different to and opposing generally accepted beliefs or standards.
+- compendium: a short but complete account of a particular subject, esp. in the form of a book.
+- arbiter: someone who makes a judgment, solves an argument, or decides what will be done.